ECEN-361/Drone_C-RAM/README.md

 The Drone C-RAM features rotating up to 25rpm, drone detection with the Raspberry Pi AI camera, tracking / target leading capabilites, and precise motor control with a software proportional-integral-derivative (PID) controller.

 The target-leading mechanism is based off of the target's position and speed.
-The basic idea is best described below (pseudo code):
+The basic idea is described below (pseudo code):

 ```c
   int x = 250;